ReshetovItsMe/learn-nodejs-hw/Module_8_Unit_Tests_and_Config/README.md

 ## Task 2

 The information on DB connection (connection string) should be stored in .env file and should be passed to the application using environment variables with the help of dotenv package (<https://www.npmjs.com/package/dotenv>).As an alternative package you can also use config (<https://www.npmjs.com/package/config>).

-## Task *

-Add integration tests for getUsers and createUser methods with mock sequalize.